Last Updated on

 - Regions include France, Chile, Germany, and Greece

-- Bottles are priced over seventeen dollars but no more than sixty
+- Bottles are priced over seventeen dollars per bottle but no more than sixty

 Overall, there is a lack of transparency.
 There simply isn’t enough information made readily available to help consumers make informed decisions.
 As the wine quality and selection itself is perhaps the most important factor, this is concerning.